 18 Animals That Can Predict the Weather

-Not all creatures can tell the weather conditions in advance.
-Equipment such as weather station software can give more accurate data.
 But it has been proven that some creatures on this planet can sense when the weather is about to change and we’ll talk about them below!
 You won’t believe how these 18 animals can predict the weather with their heightened senses and abilities!

-- Frogs
+Frogs

 Frogs have an enhanced sense that allows them to prophesy the rain.
 They either croak louder and longer or appear on land to lay eggs.
-The water pressure decrease in shallow bodies of water, sensitizing frogs and forcing them to stay in temporary puddles.

 These amphibians also lay more eggs during storms to take advantage of the water.
 That’s because they need adequate space and humidity for their fertilized eggs.
 If you hear them actively making noise, it means they are searching for someone who can mate with them.

-The common toad is the frog’s fellow amphibious friend that also has weather-predicting abilities.
+The common toad is the frog’s fellow amphibious friend who also has weather-predicting abilities.
 A colony of toads comes out when there are fluctuations in humidity.
 Studies also show that bufo toads can predict an earthquake five days before it occurs.

-- Birds
+Birds

 The behavior of birds when flying can help us identify the current weather.
 Fictional stories tell us that we should expect fair weather when birds fly high.
-But when they are soaring close to land, the air pressure might be stressing their bodies.

 The actual bird behavior to look out for is their migration.
 Some guides for rain include birds approaching your area, sitting on power lines, or coming from the coast.